2024 AVC Challenge Cup for Men

-The 2024 AVC Men's Challenge Cup was the fifth edition of the AVC Men's Challenge Cup, an annual international volleyball tournament organised by the Asian Volleyball Confederation (AVC), in that year with the Bahrain Volleyball Association (BVA).
+The 2024 AVC Challenge Cup for Men was the fifth edition of the AVC Men's Challenge Cup, an annual international volleyball tournament organised by the Asian Volleyball Confederation (AVC), in that year with the Bahrain Volleyball Association (BVA).
 The tournament was held at the Isa Bin Rashid Hall in Isa Town, Bahrain from 2 to 9 June 2024.
 The winners of the tournament, Qatar, qualified for the 2024 FIVB Men's Volleyball Challenger Cup.

 Qatar won their first title after defeating Pakistan in a straight-sets final.
 South Korea defeated Kazakhstan in a four-set 3rd place match and took the bronze medal.
 Renan Ribeiro was named as the MVP of the tournament.

 Host selection

 Bahrain and Australia submitted its bid to host the tournament by December 2023.
 Bahrain was awarded the hosting rights.

 Team

 Qualification

 Following the AVC regulations, the maximum of 12 teams in for the AVC Challenge Cup will be selected by: